 Starting with Ash Wednesday, Scarboro Missions welcomed each of the following cultures to come to the St. Francis Xavier Chapel to celebrate Eucharist in their language and with songs and symbols that captured their story and the unique cultural expressions of their faith in Jesus Christ.
 The following members of their local Catholic communities came in both smaller sized groups of 30 to 50 to overflowing numbers of over 100:

 With all the groups gathered, we prayed for peace globally, peace in their countries of origin, peace in their communities here in Canada and peace in their own families.
-As a Canadian missionary community made up of priest and lay members who have witnessed to Christ in a variety of ways over the last 85 years, Scarboro Missions named and recognized how these newly arrived Catholic cultures are in mission to Canada and bring renewed energy, vitality and Christian values in family and business and social life to the Church in Canada as well.
+As a Canadian missionary community made up of priest and lay members who have witnessed to Christ in a variety of ways overseas and in Canada, Scarboro Missions named and recognized how these newly arrived Catholic cultures are in mission to Canada and bring renewed energy, vitality and Christian values in family and business and social life to the Church in Canada as well.
 We said we wanted to affirm and support their missionary charism to the Canadian reality and hoped these gatherings would be just a beginning.

 What we did in Lent could be done in most parish communities in major cities and urban centres across Canada from Vancouver in the west to Halifax in the east.
 Even more so, it could be celebrated in a hundred different ways in classrooms and in auditoriums in every elementary and Catholic High School from coast-to-coast.
 To do so would enhance our own understanding of the word “catholic”.